EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `cFlowSoilProperties_CASA`: effects of soil that change the transfers between carbon pools
+- `cFlowSoilProperties_CASA`: Effect of soil properties on carbon transfers between pools as modeled in CASA.

-- `cFlowSoilProperties_none`: set transfer between pools to 0 [i.e. nothing is transfered]
+- `cFlowSoilProperties_none`: Sets carbon transfers between pools to 0 (no transfer).

 </details>